LaravelDaily/Booking-Com-Simulation-Laravel/course/06-property-apartment-rooms.md

 };
 ```

-Again, a few records seeded inside the migration file itself, no need for a separate seeder.
+Again, a few records are seeded inside the migration file itself, no need for a separate seeder.

-Next, fillable field in the Model.
+Next, the fillable field in the Model.

 **app/Models/RoomType.php**:
 ```php